toluwalojurotimiayeni/alx-low_level_programming/0x0B-malloc_free/README.md

-A function that creates an array of chars, and initializes it with a specific char
+A function that concatenates two strings